aplteam/Tatin/docs/InstallingTheTatinServer.md

 Under Windows you might run the Tatin Server as a Windows Service.
 Such a service can be configured so that it is restarted automatically in case of a failure.

-Alternatively it could run as a Windows Docker Container.

 ### Linux

-Under these operating systems you are advised to run the Tatin Server in a Docker image.
+Under Linux you are advised to run the Tatin Server in a Docker image.

-A [Dyalog docker image](https://hub.docker.com/r/dyalog/dyalog "Link to the download page") is available for download.
+A [Dyalog docker image](https://hub.docker.com/r/aplteam/docker "Link to the download page") is available for download.

 ## Testing and Debugging